-Author should first register as Author and/or is offered as Reviewer through the following address: http://journal.unhas.ac.id/index.php/fs/about/submissions#onlineSubmissions
+An author should first register as Author and/or is offered as Reviewer through the following address: https://journal.unhas.ac.id/index.php/fs/user/register?source=

-Author should fulfil the form as detail as possible where the star marked form must be entered.
-After all form textbox was filled, Author clicks on “Register” button to proceed the registration.
-Therefore, Author is brought to online author submission interface where Author should click on “New Submission”.
-In the Start a New Submission section, click on “’Click Here’: to go to step one of the five-step submission process”.
-The following are five steps in online submission process:
+The Author should fulfill the form as detail as possible where the star marked form must be entered.
+After all form textbox was filled, the Author clicks on the “Register” button to proceed with the registration.
+Therefore, Author is brought to the online author submission interface where Author should click on “New Submission”.
+In the Start, a New Submission section, click on “Click Here’: to go to step one of the five-step submission processes.”
+The following are five steps in the online submission process:

-- Step 1 - Starting the Submission: Select the appropriate section of journal, i.e. Original Research Articles or Review Articles.
-Thus, author must check-mark on the submission checklists.
+- Step 1 - Starting the Submission: Select the appropriate journal section, i.e., Original Research Articles or Review Articles.
+Thus, Author must check-mark on the submission checklists.

-- Step 4 – Uploading Supplementary Files: Supplementary file could be uploaded including Covering/Submission Letter, additional data (if needed).
-Therefore, click on Browse button, choose the files, and then click on Upload button.
+- Step 4 – Uploading Supplementary Files: Supplementary files could be uploaded, including Covering/Submission Letter, additional data (if needed).
+Therefore, click on the Browse button, choose the files, and then click on the Upload button.

-- Step 5 – Confirming the Submission: Author should final check the uploaded manuscript documents in this step.
-To submit the manuscript to Forest and Society, click Finish Submission button after the documents is true.
-The corresponding author or the principal contact will receive an acknowledgment by email and will be able to view the submission’s progress through the editorial process by logging in to the journal web address site.
+- Step 5 – Confirming the Submission: The author should make a final check of the uploaded manuscript documents in this step.
+To submit the manuscript to Forest and Society, click the Finish Submission button after the documents are correct.
+The corresponding Author or the principal contact will receive an acknowledgment by email and will be able to view the submission’s progress through the editorial process by logging in to the journal web address site.

-After this submission, Authors who submit the manuscript will get a confirmation email about the submission.
-Therefore, Authors are able to track their submission status at anytime by logging in to the online submission interface.
-The submission tracking includes status of manuscript review and editorial process.
+After this submission, the Authors who submit the manuscript will get a confirmation email about the submission.
+Therefore, Authors can track their submission status at any time by logging in to the online submission interface.
+Submission tracking includes the status of the manuscript review and editorial process.

-Manuscript should be typed using word processors (preferably Microsoft Word) software.
-Please keep the words accounts as short as possible.
+The manuscript should be typed using word processors (preferably Microsoft Word) software.
+Please keep the word accounts as short as possible.
 Keep the layout of the text as simple as possible as well.

 If your article includes any Videos and/or other Supplementary material, this should be included in your initial submission for peer review purposes.

 Title: This is your opportunity to attract the reader’s attention.
 Remember that readers are the potential authors who will cite your article.
-Identify the main issue of the paper.
+Identify the central issue of the paper.
 Begin with the subject of the paper.
 The title should be accurate, unambiguous, specific, and complete.
 Do not contain infrequently-used abbreviations.

 Authors Name and Affiliations

 Write Author(s) names without title and professional positions such as Prof, Dr, Production Manager, etc. Do not abbreviate your last/family name.
 Always give your First and Last names.
-If you have one word name such as Isehu, write Isehu Isehu.
-Write clear affiliation of all Authors.
-Affiliation includes: name of department/unit, (faculty), name of university, address, country.
+If you have a one-word name such as Isehu, write Isehu Isehu.
+Write a clear affiliation of all Authors.
+Affiliation includes department/unit, (faculty), name of university, address, country.
 Please indicate Corresponding Author (include email address) behind the name.

 Author addresses are superscripted by numerals and centered over both columns of manuscripts.

 The abstract should be clear, concise, and descriptive.
-This abstract should provide a brief introduction to the problem, objective of paper, followed by a statement regarding the methodology and a brief summary of results.
+This abstract should provide a brief introduction to the paper's problem, followed by a statement regarding the methodology and a summary of results.
 The abstract should end with a comment on the significance of the results or a brief conclusion.
 Abstracts are preferably not more than 300 words.

-Maximum of 8 keywords separated by semicolon (;), crucial to the appropriate indexing of the papers, are to be given. e.g: policy; ecology conservation; economics; interest.
+A maximum of 8 keywords separated by a semicolon (;), crucial to the papers' appropriate indexing, are to be given. e.g: policy; ecology conservation; economics; interest.

-The introduction part (recommended length: 500-1000 words) gives the reader and enticing glimpse of what is to come.
-It must grab teh reader’s attention by stimulating attention, interest, desire and action.
+The introduction part (recommended length: 500-1000 words) gives the reader an enticing glimpse of what is to come.
+It must grab the reader’s attention by stimulating attention, interest, desire, and action.
 In other words, the introduction must effectively “sell” the manuscript.

-The introduction generally consists of: a broad statement about theme or topic of the study; summary of available literatures and cites the most important studies that are relevant to the current research; statement about controversies, gaps, inconsistencies in the literature that the current study will address; statement about problems/questions to be addressed in the study or objectives of the study.
-You can also state at the end of introduction outline of the structure of the rest of the article.
+The introduction generally consists of: a broad statement about the theme or topic of the study; summary of available works of literature and cites the most important studies that are relevant to the current research; a statement about controversies, gaps, inconsistencies in the literature that the current study will address; a statement about problems/questions to be addressed in the study or objectives of the study.
+You can also state at the end of the introduction outline of the rest of the article's structure.

 Materials and Methods

-Materials and methods section describes materials used in research and steps followed in the execution of the study.
-A brief justification for the method used is also stated so the readers can evaluate the appropriateness of the method, reliability and validity of the results.
+The materials and methods section describes materials used in research and steps followed in the study's execution.
+A brief justification for the method used is also stated so the readers can evaluate the appropriateness of the method, reliability, and validity of the results.

-In discussion, it is the most important section of your article.
+The discussion section is the most crucial section of your article.
 Here you get the chance to sell your data.
 Make the discussion corresponding to the results, but do not reiterate the results.
-Often should begin with a brief summary of the main scientific findings (not experimental results).
-The following components should be covered in discussion: How do your results relate to the original question or objectives outlined in the Introduction section (what)?
-Do you provide interpretation scientifically for each of your results or findings presented (why)?
+Often should begin with a summary of the leading scientific findings (not experimental results).
+The following components should be covered in the discussion: How do your results relate to the original question or objectives outlined in the Introduction section (what)?
+Do you provide an interpretation scientifically for each of your results or findings presented (why)?
 Are your results consistent with what other investigators have reported (what else)?
 Or are there any differences?